- Design, science and engineering solutions combine to create warm, quiet vehicle environment

 capture unwanted interior sound within

-the passenger compartment - Acoustic windshield and front side glass
+• Acoustic windshield and front side glass

 Highway-speed noise levels are reduced in